ravenusmc/work_data_entry_tool/readme.md

 First this is a project based on a problem that I have a work.
 We have this spreadsheet where all of my coworkers and I have to input data to.
 The spreadsheet is extremely slow and takes a while to load all of your information into.

+Thus I thought I'd create a simple little site where a user could log in, enter their information, submit it and they are done.
+The next part of the project would be to have an administrator come log into the project and see graphs based on the data that's been entered into the system.

 # Getting started
 ### Installing